Schedule Examples

 Example 8, final schedule

-A weekend/weekday schedule is any schedule which requires one rotation for the working week and another for the weekend.
-In this case, we use one layer for each group.
+A weekend/weekday schedule requires one rotation for the working week and another for the weekend.
+This example uses one layer for each group.

-To get started, navigate to People Schedules and click New Schedule.
-Give your schedule a name.
+Navigate to People Schedules and click New Schedule.
+Enter a name for your schedule.

 Layer 1: Weekday

 The first layer is the weekday layer.
-Each member of this layer is on call from 00:00 Monday to 00:00 Saturday in a weekly rotation.
-Start by creating a schedule with a weekly rotation and a handoff time at 00:00.
+Each member is on call for 24 hours in a daily rotation.
+Create a schedule with a daily rotation type and a handoff time at 12:00 AM.

 Layer 2: Weekend